-The MSN program evaluation processes are folded into current University-wide School of Nursing evaluation practices.
+The RN to BSN Program evaluation processes are folded into current University-wide SON evaluation practices.
 The purposes of the School of Nursing's program evaluation are to systematically assess curriculum, instruction, student outcomes, identify areas of challenge and opportunities for improvement, and facilitate program improvement.
 The processes of collecting, analyzing, and providing data for reports to State agencies, accrediting agencies, and governing bodies are essential to program evaluation.

-Multiple data sources from students, faculty, and employers are used to assess student learning and evaluate the MSN program.
+Multiple data sources from students, faculty, and employers are used to assess student learning and evaluate the RN to BSN Program.
 The following table provides a snapshot of these data sources:

 Source Why Who When Assessment of Student Learning Outcomes Assess student learning Course faculty At end of course SmartEvals Evaluate faculty's teaching effectiveness.
-Students At end of course Course Reviews Evaluate course and offer suggestions for improvement Course faculty At end of course and a full review as designated in the Systematic Plan for Evaluation Clinical Practice Site and Preceptor Evaluations Evaluate experience and preparation of student Associate Dean, Undergraduate and Graduate Nursing Programs At end of course Exit Survey Evaluate student satisfaction with university and department -related services, for example, student support services, physical facilities, and financial aid.
-Associate Dean, Undergraduate and Graduate Nursing Programs Annually Employment Rates Determine if MSN graduates are employed as nurse educators or in leadership/administrative positions Associate Dean, Undergraduate and Graduate Nursing Programs At time of graduation Completion Rates Determine if MSN graduates complete within the specified timeframe and if not, reason(s) for not completing program Associate Dean, Undergraduate and Graduate Nursing Programs Dean Annually
+Students At end of course Course faculty At end of course and a full review as designated in the Systematic Plan for Evaluation Clinical Practice Site and Preceptor Evaluations Evaluate experience and preparation of student Associate Dean At end of course Employment Rates Determine if graduates are employed as RNs Associate Dean Six and twelve months after graduation Completion Rates Determine if graduates complete within the specified timeframe and if not, reason(s) for not completing program Associate Dean Retention and Success Specialist Annually Satisfaction with CCT Evaluate hours and support in CCT CCT Director Every other year University Graduate Survey Provide data about graduates Institutional Research, Director Every year

-Data from the above evaluation methods are summarized annually during a nursing faculty meeting and/or SON Annual Progress Report using the Systematic Evaluation Plan as a guide.
+Data from the above evaluation methods are summarized annually during a nursing faculty meeting using the Systematic Evaluation Plan as a guide.
 The plan is comprehensive and designed to evaluate all aspects of the program based on CCNE Standards; starting with the mission and philosophy and continuing through with goals and program learning objectives.
 The Associate Dean, Undergraduate and Graduate Nursing Programs will be responsible for gathering, interpreting and presenting the data to the nursing faculty and the Graduate and Outcomes Circles.
 Through these mechanisms, the faculty will evaluate the overall curriculum and make appropriate changes.

-Students and faculty will be engaged in the on-going process of reflection and self-evaluation to assess their personal and professional development as they develop competencies and apply knowledge.
-These opportunities for self-evaluation will foster professional independence and critical thinking.
-Student success will be judged by each student's mastery of the knowledge and competencies, combined with their understanding of the attitudes and values that link their master's education to responsible professional practice as they continue to develop their professional expertise in an increasingly complex health care environment.
+Students and faculty will be engaged in the ongoing process of reflection and self-evaluation to assess their personal and professional development as they develop competencies and apply critical thinking.
+Studen competencies, combined Masters education to resp t success will be judged by with their understanding consible professional pract n will foster professional inde y each student's mastery of the of the attitudes and values that tice as they continue to develo e knowledge a t link their professional expertise in an increasingly complex h ealth care environment.